MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/architecture-and-overview-for-spi.md

 ---
 title: Architecture and overview for HID over the SPI transport
-description: This section describes the driver stack for devices that support HID over the SPI transport. ms.date: 06/18/2021 ms.localizationpriority: medium
+description: Describes the driver stack for devices that support HID over the SPI transport. ms.date: 06/18/2021 ms.localizationpriority: medium
 ---